-This is an excerpt from Dynamic Human Anatomy 2nd Edition With Web Study Guide by William Whiting.
+This is an excerpt from Dynamic Human Anatomy 2nd Edition With Web Study Guide.

 One of the most fundamental and important goals of movement analysis is identifying which specific muscles are active in producing and controlling movement at a particular joint.
 In chapter 4, we presented specific muscles and their concentric actions.
 However, we know that muscles can act in three modes: isometric, concentric, and eccentric.
 The task at hand, therefore, is to determine for a given joint movement (1) the specific muscles involved in controlling the movement and (2) the type of muscle action.